 How does rolling admission work?

 You can apply to schools that offer rolling admission just as you would for a regular decision deadline.
 This will typically be through the Common App, Coalition App, or the school’s personal application portal.
-There is no special application to complete to apply through rolling admission.
+There is no special application process you need to complete to apply to a school with rolling admission.

 Advantages of rolling admissions